JoeWhelps/JW-website/README.md

 # Joe_Whelpley_Website

 _Main Personal Website_
-- Based off the 'read only' template on html5 which can be found [here](https://html5up.net/)
+Personal Website to display my coding experience and projects
-- Had to adjust CSS and HTML to my tastes and had to create an JS file
+- Website was based off the 'read only' template on html5 which can be found [here](https://html5up.net/)

-- Source is the index.html file
+- Source of the website is the index.html file so begin there.
 - Thanks for reading and have a great day!